bronzehedwick/chrisdeluca/content/article/the-story-so-far-part-2.md

 topics = [ "Leukemia" ]
 +++

 Welcome back to part 2 of the Leukemia story!
-After this I&#8217;ll write about something else, I promise.
-If you missed part 1, I highly recommend checking it out, unless you like being confused.
+After this I&#8217;ll write about something else, I promise.<!--more--> If you missed part 1, I highly recommend checking it out, unless you like being confused.

 I arrived at the beach to a full brass band and a legion of bikini-ed women all screaming my name.
 True, I am exaggerating heavily, however it felt like that happened.
 It wasn&#8217;t particularly warm, and it drizzled occasionally, but it was still great just to be out in the open air and hear the waves.
 Flash forward a few weeks and I was feeling much better.
 My energy was still low, and I puked a couple times from the Gleevec, but all and all I was feeling good.
 I was hanging out with friends and having fun, so it was badass.